Best settings for Hades 2 – tested for low end systems

 If you struggle to get high FPS on Hades 2, be sure to look at our best graphics settings section above to help understand which settings will help improve your framerate (lowering resolution made the most difference).
 However, there are also some things you can do outside of the game to help boost performance.

-Additionally, there’s a good chance that the game becomes more optimized throughout early access, ironing out any bugs or performance issues which may affect your system in particular.
-However, given the lax system requirements, most people shouldn’t have a problem with running the game.
+Additionally, there’s a good chance that the game becomes more optimized throughout early access, ironing out any bugs or performance issues that may affect your system in particular.
+However, given the lax system requirements, most people shouldn’t have a problem running the game.

 Final word